andrebianchessi/msc/thesis/chapters/03_literature_review/literature_review_2.md

 [1,0.61] \rightarrow [0.62, 0.38]
 $$

-Lastly, we accumulate the values, so that they're always growing:
+Lastly, we accumulate the values, so that they're always growing.
 $$
 [0.62, 0.38] \rightarrow [0.62, 1]
 $$

 Now, to select a parent we create a random number between $0$ and $1$.
 If the random number is $<=0.62$, we select the first creature as parent.
 Else, we select the second.
+We then pick another random number to choose the other parent.
 In cases when the same parent is selected twice by chance, we take the next parent.

 #### Mate {.unnumbered}